emartineznunez/AutoMeKin/docs/running.md

 <code>niter</code> is the number of iterations
 <code>runningtasks</code> is the number of simultaneous parallel tasks

-Finally, run the high-level calculations use:
+Finally, run the high-level calculations:
 ```bash
 nohup hlcalcs.sh molecule.dat runningtasks >hlcalcs.log 2>&1 &
 ```